o/apc-stats/README.md

 Installation
 ------------

-Latest version can be checkout from SVN, unzip all files and upload to a browsable path of your server.
+Unzip all files and upload to a browsable path of your server.

 Todo List
 ---------